White Kale

 Seasons/Availability

-White kale is available year-round with peak season during winter.
+White kale is available year-round, with a peak season in the winter.

 Current Facts